 Loss Carryback

-A unique benefit of Section 1256 contracts:
+A unique benefit of these marked-to-market contracts:

 This is different from regular capital losses, which can only be carried forward (not back).